czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

       - Decide on a vocabulary of predicates, functions, and constants
         - Translate the important domain-level concepts into logic-level names
+        - Involves many questions of knowledge-engineering style, which can have a significant impact on the project's success
+        - Once the design choices have been made, the result is a vocabulary that is known as the ontology of the domain
+          - Determines what kinds of things exist, but does not determine their specific properties and interrelationships

+      - Encode general knowledge about the domain
+        - Write down the axioms for all the vocabulary terms
+        - Pins down the meaning of the terms, enabling the expert to check the content
+        - Reveals misconceptions or gaps in the vocabulary that must be fixed

+      - Encode a description of the specific problem instance
+        - Involves writing simple atomic sentences about instances of concepts that are already part of the ontology
+        - For a logical agent, problem instances are supplied by the sensors
+        - A disembodied KB is supplied with additional sentences in the same way that traditional programs are supplied with input data

+      - Pose queries to the inference procedure and get answers
+        - Let the inference procedure operate on the axioms and problem-specific facts to derive the facts we're interested in knowing
+        - Avoids the need for writing an application-specific solution algorithm

+      - Debug the KB
+        - The answers will be correct for the KB as written, but may not be the answers the user was expecting
+        - Missing axioms or axioms that are too weak can be easily identified by noticing places where the chain of reasoning stops unexpectedly
+        - Incorrect axioms can be identified because they are false statements about the world

 - Summary
+  - Knowledge representation languages should be declarative, compositional, expressive, context independent, and unambiguous
+  - Logics differ in their ontological commitments and epistemological commitments
+    - While propositional logic commits only to the existence of facts, first-order logic commits to the existence of objects and relations and thereby gains expressive power

+  - The syntax of first-order logic builds on that of propositional logic
+    - It adds terms to represent objects, and has universal and existential quantifiers to construct assertions about all or some of the possible values of the quantified variables

+  - A possible world, or model, for first-order logic includes a set of objects and an interpretation that maps constant symbols to objects, predicate symbols to relations among objects, and function symbols to functions on objects
+  - An atomic sentence is true just when the relation named by the predicate holds between the objects named by the terms
+    - Extended interpretations, which map quantifier variables to objects in the model, define the truth of quantified sentences

+  - Developing a KB in first-order logic requires a careful process of analyzing the domain, choosing the vocabulary, and encoding the axioms required to support the desired inferences

 ​